• 11/07/2024

 • Do not hang items over railings or use flammable screens

-• Keep children supervised at all
+• Keep children supervised at all times

 • Store bikes in designated bike storage areas, not on balconies